IIIF/api/source/presentation/4.0/model.md

 > `"type": "WktSelector"`

 Well-known text, or WKT, is an ISO standard method for describing 2 and 3 dimensional geometries.
-This selector thus goes beyond what the Web Annotation's SvgSelector enables by incorporating the z axis, as well as additional types of selection such as MultiPolygon.
+This selector thus goes beyond what the Web Annotation's SvgSelector enables by incorporating the z axis, as well as additional types of selection such as MULTIPOLYGON.
 Additional types, such as CIRCULARSTRING may also be supported.

 The text representation is given in the `value` property of the selector.